 This is part 1 in a 7-part series “7 Reflections on Reconciliation”, for Reconciliation Week, based on interviews with four Christians from Indigenous and non-Indigenous backgrounds.

-Interviews by Ben Clarke, Supporter Engagement Officer - TEAR’s work with First Peoples.
+Interviews by Ben Clarke, Supporter Engagement Officer - Tearfund’s work with First Peoples.

 Reconciliation is the beginning of a new journey.
 It is a journey embedded in faith and in justice, in good will and certainly in love.
 Reconciliation is also a journey that has God as its main focus.
 It is a journey of people walking together.